Evolution of colour correlated double parton distributions: a quantitative study: Semi-analytic solutions of the evolution equations

 in $\mu_1$ and correspondingly in $\mu_2$.
 A rapidity parameter dependence only appears in the initial condition

 but not in the evolution equation \eqref{DGLAP-red-1}.
 For the above construction it is essential that $\xi_0$ in the initial conditions is \emph{independent} of the momentum fractions.

-The term with $\ln x_1$ on the r.h.s.\ of \eqref{DGLAP-red-1} can become large, which requires a finer step size of the Runge-Kutta algorithm, especially for higher colour representations with their large values of $\gamma_J$.
-To limit the size of this term, we take $\xav{1} = \fsqrt{x_{1, \text{min}}}$, where $x_{1, \text{min}}$ is the smallest value on the discretisation grid in $x_1$.
+The term with $\gamma_J$ on the r.h.s.\ of \eqref{DGLAP-red-1} is multiplied with a logarithm and can become quite large, in particular for higher colour representations.
+This requires a finer step size of the Runge-Kutta algorithm, which increases computing time.
+To alleviate this problem, we introduced the parameters $\xav{1}$ and $\xav{2}$ in \eqref{solution-1}.
+We take $\xav{1} = \fsqrt{x_{1, \text{min}}}$, where $x_{1, \text{min}}$ is the smallest value on the discretisation grid in $x_1$, which minimises the magnitude of the $\gamma_J$ term in~\eqref{DGLAP-red-1} over the $x_1$ range of interest.
 An analogous choice is made for $\xav{2}$.

 The solution of \eqref{DGLAP-red-1} can be written as

 where $U$ is the Green function of the differential equation \eqref{DGLAP-red-1}, i.e.\ it satisfies \eqref{DGLAP-red-1} for the active variables $x_1$ and $\mu_1$, with the initial condition $U_{a_1 b_1}(x_1^{}, x_1'; \mu_{01}^{}, \mu_{01}^{}) = \delta_{a_1 b_1} \, \delta(x_1^{} - x_1')$.
 Rather than solving \eqref{DGLAP-red-1} directly, we use the Runge-Kutta algorithm to compute the matrix that discretises the Green function $U_{a b}(x, x')$ in the momentum fractions for given initial and final scales.